Turkish inflation hits two-decade high of 78.6%

 "There is no expectation of anything like a credible policy response."

+He has bumped up the minimum wage earned by roughly 40 percent of the working Turks from 2,826 liras in late December to 5,500 liras ($325) this month.

+The wage is used as the benchmark for a wide range of social benefits across the economy.

-Economists warn that substantially raising the pay of a large swathe of the population is an inflationary measure that should be accompanied by interest hikes or other means of limiting spending.
+Economists warn that substantially raising the pay of so many people is an inflationary measure that should be accompanied by interest hikes or other means of limiting spending.

-Official data show that more than 40 percent of Turks earned the minimum wage at the start of the year.
+But Erdogan rejects the very idea that Turkey is suffering from inflation.

+"We do not have an inflation problem.
+We have a cost-of-living problem," Erdogan said last month.

 © 2022 AFP